OneOfEleven/M181-LCR-Meter-Firmware/README.md

 # Beware !

-The seller (jyetech guy) of these boards is using a fake/counterfeit MCU (STM32F103C8) on this board.
+The seller (jyetech guy) of these boards is using a fake/counterfeit MCU (STM32F103C8) on this board, we did not know at the time of buying that the seller/designer is a counterfeit peddler :( .. this is a prison sentance in some countries if the person in question is tracked down.

 Also, the voltage inverter they are fitting to the board is NOT as stated on the schematic.
 The device they are fitting is quite different (MUCH lower switching frequency that is causing noise problems).